UK reports more than 50,000 new COVID-19 cases | Health

 - United Kingdom

-Britain reported 52,009 new COVID-19 cases and 115 deaths within 28 days of a positive test on Thursday, according to government data.
+Britain reported 52,009 new COVID-19 cases on Thursday, the highest daily amount since July 17, and 115 deaths within 28 days of a positive test, according to government data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)